koshikishi/simple-starter/README.md

 #### WebP and AVIF
 Most modern browsers support progressive image formats (WebP and AVIF).
 However, you do not have to prepare them manually, they will be generated automatically when you create the build.

 By default, only WebP files are generated.
-If you also need the AVIF format, uncomment the corresponding lines in the `optimizeImages` and `fastImages` tasks in the `gulpfile.mjs`.
+If you also need the AVIF format, uncomment the corresponding lines in the `optimizeImages` and `fastImages` tasks in the `gulpfile.js`.

 #### Adding images in the template
 The project has a mixin that simplifies the insertion of responsive images into the template.